wolfspelz/code-talks-25-rolling-upgrade/README.md

-# Virtual Actor Logic Rolling Upgrade Sample
+# Orleans Virtual Actor Rolling Upgrade Sample

+Also a good staring point for Orleans

 ## Demo